HomeDirectoriesThe AI Revolution in Business Directories: What to Expect

 • Similar user behaviors (collaborative filtering)

-The technical implementation typically involves:
+The technical work usually involves:

 1. Training NLP models on industry-specific terminology